segloser/pharser/README.md

 =============================
-The purpose of this tool is to extract emails from an emails manager or client, parse any URL included in the email, download the destination page of that URL and hash it according to ssdeep.
+The purpose of this tool is to extract emails from an emails manager or client, parse any URL included in the email, download the destination page of that URL and hash it with ssdeep.

 After that, using a simple approach, since this is just a draft, nor for production, a white-list of URLs are also downloaded and hashed with ssdeep.